Ngee Ann City

 Ngee Ann City is a shopping and commercial centre located on Orchard Road, Singapore.
 The S$520 million building was officially opened on 21 September 1993 by then-Prime Minister Goh Chok Tong.

-Ngee Ann City currently houses the High Commission of New Zealand, on the 15th floor of Tower A.

 History

 In the 1950s, the land that Ngee Ann City sits on was a burial ground, owned and managed by Ngee Ann Kongsi.
 It was part of a parcel of land known as Tai Shan Ting, which was bounded by Orchard Road, Paterson Road, and Grange Road.
 A ten-storey Ngee Ann Building was then built on the site, and was demolished to make way for Ngee Ann City.

 Redevelopment of the site was first considered as early as 1967.
 Ngee Ann City was planned by Ngee Ann Development and the Orchard Square Development Corporation in the late 1980s.
 Raymond Woo, the architect who designed the complex, drew inspiration from the Great Wall of China.
 The intent was to reflect the dignity, solidity and strength of the Ngee Ann Kongsi.
 Wong spent five years designing and overseeing the project.

 Work on Ngee Ann City began 22 years after the project was first proposed.
 The construction of the S$520 million complex took four years.
 Ngee Ann City was officially opened by Prime Minister Goh Chok Tong on 21 September 1993.

+The National Trade Union Congress' radio operation, Radio Heart, opened its satellite studios at Ngee Ann City in July 1993.

+Takashimaya Department Store had its month-long opening celebrations in October 1993.